boguckicollection/kartoteka/README.md

 The interface will allow you to load scans, fetch prices from the local database or the API, and export results to CSV.

+### Importing CSV files
+Use the **Import CSV** button on the welcome screen to merge an existing CSV file.
+Rows that share the `nazwa`, `numer` and `set` columns are combined and their quantity summed.
+If the file lacks a `stock` column, the merged output adds an `ilość` column with the calculated totals.

 ### Cache
 Every time you press **Zapisz i dalej**, the entered values are stored in a